kishnendu/Portfolio-Projects-/Movie Recommendation System/Readme.md

 ## Introduction:

 Welcome to the Netflix Recommendation System project!
 This project aims to develop a recommendation system for Netflix users based on their viewing history and preferences.
-By leveraging machine learning algorithms and data analysis techniques, I strive to deliver personalized recommendations to enhance the user experience on the platform.
+By leveraging machine learning algorithm SVD and data analysis techniques, I strive to deliver personalized recommendations to enhance the user experience on the platform.

 ## Objectives